sachingupta/RxJS-playpen/README.md

 #### **Operator**

 - An operator is a function that allows us to perform certain actions on events executed by observables.
+- You can import operators from 'rxjs/operators'.
+To use an operator, pass it into the .pipe method of an observable.
+- interval(100), creates an observable that emits sequential numbers every specified interval (milliseconds by default) of time, starting from 0.
+- takeUntil : is an operator that attaches itself to an observable stream and takes values from that stream until the observable that’s passed in as an argument emits a value.
+- The of constructor allows for the easy creation of an observable out of a known data source.
+It takes any number of arguments and returns an observable containing each argument as a separate event.

 ```Javascript
 export function ThrottleExample() {